ccasares/grovepi-iotcs/README.md

   ![integration_message](screenshots/integration_message.png)

 8. Go to PCS Workspace and refresh the inbox.
-One new task should come up
+One new task should come up (which also means that ICS did its job!)

   ![task](screenshots/task.png)

 9. Click on it to see its WebForm with all the data coming from IoTCS

   ![task_details](screenshots/task_details.png)

 Et voilá!